cpp-cyber/website/_bootcamps/tryouts-info.md

 ## Team Selection Process
 Team members will be selected based on a composite score of several categories.
 Major, background, or club affiliation, have no bearing over the selection process.
 The bootcamps/tryout process is the only way to be selected on the CPP CCDC and CPTC teams.
 If you have any questions or concerns regarding the team selection process, please reach out to current team members in the [Discord](https://discord.gg/D6Xg2fyYRt).

+Any team member may be removed from the team if they violate [Cal Poly Pomona's Student Conduct & Integrity guidelines](https://www.cpp.edu/studentconduct/students/index.shtml).
+Removals will be approved by the team's captain and coach.
+In the case that a team member is removed, the student with the next highest bootcamp score will fill their position.

 ### CCDC Rubric/Requirements